 , as in physically.
 There are stories of people having dropped GameCubes off the top of tall buildings and them still being perfectly intact.
 It's gotten a reputation for being damn near indestructible

 ; someone once fended off a mugger with a knife with his Gamecube and it wasn't even damaged.

 Intentionally trying to break it is just about the only way to go.
 Considering Nintendo's history of making their products Tonka Tough

 , there might be a reason for that.

 Its codename during development was "Project Dolphin" and there are often little nods to this throughout early Gamecube games, such as Super Mario Sunshine

 being set on "Isle Delfino" (Italian for dolphin).
+Most official products also start with DOL in their product code.
 An early rumoured release name for the console was "Starcube", which was apparently dropped for copyright reasons.

 There was a stylish-looking variant of the GCN that plays DVD movies and contained other multimedia functionality called the Panasonic Q, but it was only sold in Japan

 and nowadays can only be bought by those who do not care about the health of their walletnote